 We recognise that for some this may be a significant ask.
 The Met has huge numbers of wonderfully professional officers and staff but we also recognise the actions of some are of serious concern and fall far below our standards.

 Our work to rebuild trust focuses on how we will raise standards and ensure we have a positive, supportive and healthy culture that sets an example for all to follow.

-I will publish an enhanced plan later this year.
+We will publish an enhanced plan later this year.
 My commitment to Londoners is to be open and transparent about the immediate steps we are taking and how this response will develop and strengthen further over the coming months.

 A dedicated team has been set up to support delivery of this work led full-time by Commander Rachel Williams.
-I pledge here that they will be given whatever they need to drill deep into our ways of working and make fast progress.
+We pledge here that they will be given whatever they need to drill deep into our ways of working and make fast progress.

 We expect exemplary professional and personal standards from our people, both on or off duty and whether in a public or private forum – there is no distinction.
 Our standards are non-negotiable.
 We are rightly held to higher standards than most.